-This Veggie Pizza is absolutely one of my favorite homemade pizzas to date.
-It comes loaded with fresh mozzarella cheese, roasted grape tomatoes, zucchini, bell peppers, and jalapeños and comes based with a crispy, fluffy crust.
-It’s just that simple, yet it’s bursting with savoriness and flavor.
+This The Ultimate Veggie Pizza Recipe is absolutely one of my favorite homemade pizzas to date.
+It comes loaded with flavorful veggies like zucchini, bell peppers, kale, jalapeños, along with fresh mozzarella, roasted grape tomatoes, and comes based with a crispy, fluffy crust.
+It's just that simple, yet it's bursting with savoriness and flavor.
 Perfect for any meatless lunch or dinner meal and is made in under 30 minutes.
+Vegan + Gluten-free options!

 It’s not hard to convince me to have a pizza night, especially during the winter months.
 From Garlic Herb Cheese Pizza to Chickpea + Veggie Gluten-Free Pesto Pizza, I’m here for every kind of pie.
 I live in New York , after all, where we take our pizza very seriously.
-This homemade recipe has all the charm and flavor of a classic NY-style slice, from the comfort of your own kitchen.
+This homemade Ultimate Veggie Pizza Recipe has all the charm and flavor of a classic NY-style slice, from the comfort of your own kitchen that is vegetarian and entirely without meat.

 How to Make an Ultimate Veggie Pizza